-Teaching Philosophy: Creating Connections to Medieval Literature
+Creating Connections to Medieval Literature

-My students expect the Middle Ages to be distant and strange—that medieval people went on pilgrimages for serious religious reasons—such as a cure for leprosy—but they express surprise that Chaucer’s pilgrims enjoy travel in many of the same ways we do.
-By inviting my students to find both the strange and the familiar, I open up an entrance point into Chaucer's world that helps students create a narrative into which they can place the descriptions of the characters as they read the rest of the “Prologue.”
-For the next class, I assign questions about the pilgrims.
-Why is each going on the pilgrimage?
-What words are used to describe them?
-Because I have given them a framework in which to put Chaucer's narrative and assigned specific reading tasks, my students arrive well-prepared to talk about the idiosyncratic pilgrims.
-During our discussion, I ask students to tell me about each pilgrim.
-At first I encourage them to slot the pilgrims into the idealized stereotypes of the "three estates," then later help them find the satirical details that do not fit—Why is the Monk known for his hunting skills?
+My students expect the Middle Ages to be distant and strange—that medieval people would go on pilgrimages for serious religious reasons (such as a cure for leprosy), but they often express surprise that many of Chaucer’s pilgrims also enjoyed travel in much the same ways we do.
+By humanizing the text in this way, I give my students an entrance point into Chaucer's world.
+They have the beginning of a narrative into which they can place the descriptions of the characters as they read the rest of the prologue for the following class.
+I assign a series of questions about particular pilgrims and their intentions.
+Why is each character going on the pilgrimage?
+What specific words are used to describe them?
+I have students look up three of these words in the online Middle English Dictionary.
+Because I have given them a concrete framework in which to put Chaucer's narrative and assigned specific reading tasks, my students arrive well-prepared to talk about the idiosyncratic pilgrims.
+This illustrates several elements of my teaching.
+My lesson plan: 1) gains the students’ goodwill towards reading the text, 2) encourages close reading of the text with the aid of language resources, 3) provides a “low stakes” entrance point to the following class’s discussion, and 4) prepares students to be critical readers of the prologue’s overly positive tongue-in-cheek descriptions of the pilgrims.
+In class, I ask students to tell me about each pilgrim and the words they have looked up.
+At first I encourage them to slot the pilgrims into the idealized stereotypes of the "three estates," then later help them find the satirical details that do not fit—such as why the Monk is known for his hunting skills.
 Together we construct a picture of Chaucer as a writer who subverts stereotypes even as he appears to be reinforcing them.
-By inviting my students to be wary of reading too literally, I prepare them to encounter the slippery complexities of the following tales.
+By teaching my students to be wary of reading too literally, I prepare them to encounter the slippery complexities of Chaucer’s tales in subsequent readings.